annaraw/stacklog_frontend/README.md

 1. install dependencies with "npm install"
 2. run with "npm start"

+## Manually setup backend

+By default the online heroku backend is used.
+If you want to run the backend locally, please change the backendserverURL in the file src/util/constants.ts to http://localhost:8081.

 ## Available Scripts

 In the project directory, you can run: